Click here to learn more.

 Enjoy a special celebration of Christmas.
 An outdoor stroll on the grounds of Sunrise Chapel.
 A reflective guided tour of five scenes from the traditional Christmas story.

 At Sunrise Chapel we offer you a welcoming spiritual community, a meaningful spiritual framework to live by and opportunities to be of service to others.
-Our goal is to support each individual in developing a personal relationship with God and encouraging spiritual growth.
+Our goal is to support each individual in developing a personal relationship with our Lord and Savior Jesus Christ and encouraging spiritual growth.

 Sunrise Chapel is located in Tucson, Arizona's Eastend on Wrightstown Road between Pantano and Camino Seco Roads.
 The unique building design incorporates a spectacular mountain vista and the natural beauty of the desert landscape.
 Our inspiring teachings offer a new and enriching vision of God, the afterlife, marriage and family, faith and salvation.